scaires/handsolo/Rules/Rules.md

 ## Game Overview

-Each year, you will take a series of turns, in which you reveal the next card in the Encounter deck, either a Starport or a Contact.
+Each year, you will take a series of turns, in which you reveal the next card in the Space deck, either a Starport or a Contact.
 Starports let you trade commodities, accept and complete contracts, and upgrade or replace your ship, and can be turned friendly if you complete a contract or deliver commodities that are in demand.
 Contacts include Federation patrols looking for Illegal commodities, Pirates searching for valuable cargo, and traders who will happily exchange commodities with you, hoping you're not a pirate yourself.
 At the end of each year, you can retire or continue, but you must retire at the end of year 30!
 Your score is determined by multiplying your credits with your reknown - how many contacts are hostile and how many starports are friendly!

 ## Outline of game structure